dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 - [start and stop aks cluster](https://docs.microsoft.com/en-us/azure/aks/start-stop-cluster?tabs=azure-cli)
 - [rotate aks certificate](https://docs.microsoft.com/en-us/azure/aks/certificate-rotation)

-I also do not want to wait for a feature being available on one cli or another, so i will have a look at the API, which by default is the first available interface ^^.
+I also do not want to wait for a feature being available on one cli or another, so I will have a look at the API, which by default is the first available interface ^^.
 That's why it's one of my first stop when looking on an action on a service.
 I check the [Rest API reference](https://docs.microsoft.com/en-us/rest/api/azure/).

 I can find for AKS the start stop action: